SquireOfSoftware/JSPets/README.md

 This whole thing would be a lot easier if I could get my own digivice to work…unfortunately I think the battery leaked into the internals and it has stopped working.
 So I need to go with the power of the internet and rely on what other people have put up.
 From my observations, it looks like the japanese D-power is a lot harder than the european one.

+== 15/3/2017 ==

+All sprites have been created and added into the game.

+A stat screen has been added.

+Steps have been approximated with Google maps and using the ruler.
+It assumes a bird flying to each point with some deviation due to bridges and lakes.

+Various bugs such as the map screen bug has been fixed...not entirely sure what was fixed though as I was just tinkering with the boundaries and it magically fixed itself when I was tinkering around...

+Some features which may need to be created:

+1. Items which cooldown based on the steps taken

+- Healing item which cools down on every 500 steps (note that total steps in the game is 12000)

+- Muliplying attack cooldown on 700 steps

+- Speed boost on 300 steps

+2. Displaying how many steps to the next battle

+3. Showing the next city after conquering the city

+4. (Way too complicated) Speed up the framerate for fast attacks and slowing the framerate down for slower attacks - easier blocking

+5. An intro cut scene to introduce the game

+6. A way to pick a pet - sort of tied to the intro screen

+7. Figuring out an ending sequence when you defeat a tassie tiger

+8. Figuring out how to "earn" various animals

+9. Saving the data so that you can reload the game

+10. Controls for touch screens

 == 8/3/2017 ==

 Added all the animal states, a lake biome and adding in the framework to sprites.